juju4/spython/journald/readme.md

 To build on Linux, run `make` with a copy of Python 3.8.0rc1 or later installed.
-Ensure to have sd-journal.h (Fedora systemd-devel or Debian libsystemd-dev) and update Makefile with your python version.
+Ensure to have sd-journal.h (Fedora systemd-devel or Debian libsystemd-dev) and update Makefile with your python version if necessary.

 You may need to enable a journald service on your machine in order to receive the events.
-For example, if using `rjournald`, you might use these commands:
+For example, if using `journald`, you might use these commands:

 ```
 $ make
-$ sudo service rjournald start
+$ sudo systemctl start systemd-journald
 $ ./spython test-file.py
-$ sudo service rjournald stop
+$ sudo systemctl stop systemd-journald
-$ cat /var/log/journald
+$ sudo journalctl -l --no-pager -t spython -o json -n 3
 ```

 References